Tapa, Estonia: Religion and culture

-On 30 May 1908, learned individuals from Tallinn and Tartu met in Tapa to agree on how the Estonian language should be written.
-By the beginning of the 19th century, two forms of Estonian had evolved: a Tallinn Estonian in the north and a Tartu Estonian in the south.
-So the Estonian Literary Society in Tartu and the Literature Department of the Folk Education Society of Estonia in Tallinn convened a conference.
-The first of four conferences that were held from 1908 to 1911 was in Tapa, because it was easily accessible by train from both Tallinn and Tartu.
+On 30 May 1908, individuals from Tallinn and Tartu met in Tapa to agree on how the Estonian language should be written.
+The Estonian Literary Society in Tartu and the Literature Department of the Folk Education Society of Estonia in Tallinn convened a conference.
+The first of four conferences that were held from 1908 to 1911 was in Tapa.
 The meeting took place in the Harmonie room of what is today Tapa's music school.
+On 30 May 2008, the 100th anniversary of this conference, Tapa organized another conference on the Estonian language.
+The theme of the conference was "Language Grows from Me".